Dr. Michalski is a ‘Board Certified Chiropractic Orthopedist’ and a member of:

 What is a Certified Chiropractic Orthopedist?

-Board certified chiropractic orthopedists are doctors of chiropractic that have completed extensive postdoctoral education in non-surgical orthopedics.
+Board certified chiropractic orthopedists are doctors of chiropractic that have completed extensive postdoctoral education in non-surgical orthopedic care.
 They have also passed rigorous specialty Board examinations leading to Diplomat status.
 Less than 2% of chiropractors attain this status.

 To become Board certified, the specialist is required to demonstrate advanced proficiency in the evaluation and non-operative management of a broad range of injuries, conditions, and disorders of the neuromusculoskeletal system with particular emphasis on the spine and extremities.